School apps

 Issues identified in the 2019 Ofsted report continue to inform our focus on essentials:

-• The continuing development of an outstanding curriculum to ensure that:
+• The continuing development of an outstanding curriculum to ensure that the curriculum eradicates misconceptions.

 • The curriculum is broad and balanced, providing the time required (particularly at KS3) to ensure it is rich in content and allows students to build on long term memory.